 by Ian Chai

-In 1989, I was away from home, attending the University of Kansas in the USA.
-I found an advertisement for a summer job as a programmer at Forschungsinstitut fur anwendungsorientierte Wissenverarbeitung an der Universitat Ulm, in what was then West Germany.
-I was delighted to be offered the job; a good opportunity to see part of a new continent.
+In 1989, I was away from my home in Malaysia attending the University of Kansas in the USA.
+I found an advertisement for a summer job as a programmer at Forschungsinstitut fur anwendungsorientierte Wissenverarbeitung an der Universitat Ulm in what was then West Germany.
+I was delighted to be offered the job; it was a good opportunity to see part of a new continent.

 The bread was also very different.
 While it was fun at first to eat the various kinds of brotchen, after some time I longed for the white, square, soft bread I was used to.
 And the big things were not that bad: the folks in the village of Ulm mostly didn’t speak English well, but were very friendly and helpful nonetheless.

 One of these small differences, however, tripped me up early in my stay.

 The first few days, my employer put me up in a bed-and-breakfast hotel.
 Then I found a small studio apartment to rent.
 It was evening by the time I got settled in, and I walked down to the village to buy some provisions.
 To my surprise and horror, every single shop was closed!

 I was alone with no food or any other kind of provisions.
 I wandered around for a while in a daze.
 I was about to walk back to the apartment, resigned to taking a soapless shower, going to bed without supper, and having no breakfast the next morning.

 Then I saw a university student.
 Why are the shops all closed?
 He explained that (unlike in the USA where there are all-night grocery stores, or Malaysia, where grocery stores are open late at night) all shops in Germany (in 1989) closed at 6:00 p.m.